Essential Facts and Figures

 Interdisciplinary Partnerships That Make a Difference

-- NC State’s Supply Chain Resource Cooperative, Entrepreneurship Initiative and Nonwovens Institute combine academic scholarship with real-world experience to create knowledge, teach students and benefit partners
+- NC State Entrepreneurship, our Supply Chain Resource Cooperative and our Nonwovens Institute combine academic scholarship with real-world experience to create knowledge, teach students and benefit partners.

 Association of University Technology ManagersLearn more about NC State research.